tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 * Download and extract http://cx4a.org/pub/auto-complete/auto-complete-1.3.1.tar.bz2
 * Cd into extracted dir and run `emacs -batch -l etc/install.el`
-* It will tell you to add the following to .emacs
+* It will tell you to add the following to your ~/.emacs:

 ```
 (add-to-list 'load-path "/Users/tleyden/.emacs.d/")